univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

    * - Origin ID
      - The ID of the UDM object that lead to this block list entry.
-The value of this blocklist entry can still be used on that UDM object.
+The value of this block list entry can still be used on that UDM object.

 .. _udm-blocklists-expired-entries: